 Notes: This table reports the results from estimating equation (11) in the main paper.
 It shows the elasticity of low-skilled hours to the average hours worked by high-skilled coworkers.
-The specification in column 2 separates between the elasticity to the average hours worked by high-skilled coworkers in the same 3-digit occupation and the elasticity to the average hours worked by high-skilled coworkers in different occupations.
+The specification in column 2 separates between the elasticity to the average hours worked by high-skilled coworkers in different occupations.
 In columns 3 and 4. we estimate the elasticity separately for workers in the 5% most repetitive occupations and for workers in other occupations.
-In columns 5 and 6, we estimate the elasticity of workers in other occupations.
 In columns 5 and 6, we estimate the elasticity separately for workers in occupations with low learning content and for workers in other occupations.
 A complete list of the 5% most repetitive occupations and of the occupations with low learning content can be found in the appendix Table F.3 of Cornelissen et al. (2017).
 We use mechanical changes of the average net-of-tax rate among high-skilled workers in a firm as an instrument for the average change in hours.
-We also control for changes in marginal net-of-tax rate of low-skilled workers $\Delta \log (1 - \tau^L)$, and we use the mechanical change in the net-of-tax rate of low-skilled workers as an instrument for observed changes of $1 - \tau^{L}$ (Section 5.5).
+We also control for changes in marginal net-of-tax rate of low-skilled workers $\Delta \log (1-\tau^L)$, and we use the mechanical change in the net-of-tax rate of low-skilled workers as an instrument for observed changes of $1-\tau^L$ (Section 5.5).
 First-stage results are available on request.
-Each regression contains the following controls measured in the base year (2008): work experience, work experience squared, sex, age, number of children, marital status, education, local unemployment (municipality), region fixed effects, firm size, exporter status, and the shares of high and low-skilled workers in the firm (the residual group is omitted).
-"Splines" refer to a flexible piecewise linear functional form a 2008 and 2011.
+Each regression contains the following controls measured in the base year (2008): work experience, work experience squared, sex, age, number of children, marital status, education, local unemployment (municipality), region fixed effects, firm size, exporter status, and the shares of high and low-skilled workers who are at the same firm between 2008 and 2011.
+We estimate this regression on changes between 2008 and 2011.
 Observations are weighted by labor income.
-Standard errors in parentheses are clustered at the firm level. p < 0.05, p < 0.05.
+Standard errors in parentheses are clustered at the firm level. p < 0.10, p < 0.05, p < 0.01.